ThorJonsson/Seq2Seq_PlouffeRainbows/README.md

 ```

 Note: The training inputs (i.e. dataset parameters, hyperparameters etc.) for training on a `sharcnet` machine can be modified in the `plouffe.yml` inside the `configs` folder.
 You must specify `train` option inside the YAML config file to be either `copper` or `local` when training on sharcnet.

+### Future Work

+1. Perform futher analysis on the Plouffe Graph.
+We particularly want to analyze how arithmetic in embedding space corresponds to the group arithmetic in input space, and establish strong baselines in relation to that.

+2. Add libraries that allow more experimentation with attention and external memory.

+3. Explore more datasets (i.e. video sequences) which would leverage the automatic feature extraction functionality of the Seq2Seq Regression model.

 * * *